 Payment request details

-A payment request typically includes:
+A payment request typically includes:- Amount and currency

 - Payer (optional)